 Sometimes having the data you need is only half of the story.

-Below are some examples of the types of reports we prepare for our clients.
+Below are some examples of reports we prepare for our clients.
 Although these reports are relatively diverse, spanning industries from healthcare to water resources to commercial banking, they share a common thread.
 That thread is the ability to reduce complex research and analysis into digestible, actionable reporting documents.
 We understand that the technical analytics underlying a research project mean little if you cannot effectively communicate the results to internal and external stakeholders.
 We take great pride in our ability to present our findings in a way that maximizes the utility of our research and reflects positively on our clients and their core constituencies.

 During the 2015 Nevada legislative session, Governor Brian Sandoval set out to enact a broad platform of educational reforms and funding priorities designed to improve student performance throughout Nevada.
 Nearly two dozen education-focused bills passed through the Legislature with broad bipartisan support, establishing a foundation for educational opportunity and success for current and future generations of Nevadans.
 In the 2017 session, the scope of education-related legislation was not as extensive as 2015, yet the collection of bills and budget funding passed by Governor Sandoval and legislators builds upon the foundation that was established two years ago.
 Below is a summary of key issues that were considered and laws that were passed during the 2017 legislative session.